 The revitalization was conceived to provide Robarts Library users with improved facilities which allow them to conduct rigorous research and excel in their studies.
 The extraordinary philanthropy of Drs.
 Russell and Katherine Morrison, along with the generosity of over 1,000 individual donors, has allowed us to achieve this goal at last.

-In the fall of 2019, we will welcome our incoming students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
+In 2020, we will welcome our students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
 During the construction no existing study spaces will be closed and disruption to library users will be kept to a minimum.

 The Robarts Library Loading Dock is now closed for the duration of construction.
 Absolutely no access (entry or exit) to the loading area is permitted for any reason between the hours of 7 am and 5 pm without prior arrangement.
 For safety and security reasons no library staff or users will be able to enter or leave through the Robarts Loading Dock area.
 The north and south Loading Dock ramps will be hoarded off to prevent entry by vehicles and people.
 The accessible entrances will continue to be the 1st floor main entrance and the accessibility ramp off of Sussex Avenue.